Pragna235/calculator_5j5/README.md

 # Lab Notes

 - Login to your npmjs.com profile
-- The names of Github Repository, Local Folder and name field in the package.json should be same
+- The names of Github Repository, Local Folder and name and main fields in the package.json should be same
 - Also, the github url should be copied from the code section of the repository!!!
 - No upper case letters should be used!!!!
 - Upload the module file and package.json in the github repository